-A2: Every PALCS students is loaned a Windows HP laptop, a headset with a microphone, a 3-in-1 printer, and all the e-books and workbooks needed.
+A2: Every PALCS students is loaned a laptop running Windows.
+Also, students are issued a headset/microphone, a 3-in-1 printer, and all the e-books and workbooks needed.
 We will also provide math, art, and science manipulatives as needed throughout the school year.

 Q3: Who may attend PALCS?